storuky/oxymoron/README.md

 ##Usage

-Next, you need to inject required modules 'oxymoron' и 'ui.router'
+Next, you need to inject required modules 'oxymoron' and 'ui.router'

 **application.js**
 ```